The Three Tiers For Upgrading The Brain

 Do you necessarily need to be smart to stage a fitness transformation?
 Probably not.
 But we’re going to get into this anyway.

 Welcome to the murky domain of neuroplasticity.
-Molding the mind.
+Moulding the mind.
 Across this guide, I’ll explain how daily doses of brain training can produce radical effects.
 This is a topic I haven’t really invaded before, barring a few articles on meditation, and a look at the amazing effect that ketones have on the brain.

 I’ve never lacked interest in this domain, I just haven’t had the confidence to throw around any profound statements on mind matters.
 But having dosed myself up with a metric ton of research and self-experiment, I feel I can finally present my thesis for brain training.
 And this is as good a time as any.